Years ago I sat next to a lovely young man on a plane. Dressed for success, he exuded professionalism.

 YM: You sound just like this book I just read on helping buyers buy.
 It was brilliant, and the author says prospects don’t have problems with our solutions, merely understanding their risk of change.
 And sellers should lead them through the change process before we push product details.
 I thought that was smart.

-SD: (holding back a smile, as he was of course talking about my work): So what’s stopping you now from helping these folks first manage their change so they can identify as buyers before giving them free work?
+SD: (holding back a smile, as he was of course talking about my book Dirty Little Secrets: why buyers can’t buy and sellers can’t sell): So what’s stopping you now from helping these folks first manage their change so they can identify as buyers before giving them free work?

 YM: I told my boss I thought we should bring her in to train us all.
-I got him a copy of her (my!) book Dirty Little Secrets.
+I got him a copy of her (my!) book.
 He read half of it then told me it was crazy stuff, that that isn’t the way to sell, and to not do anything she suggests.
 So I’m sort of stuck.

-His boss would rather risk the cost of his travel, his time, his opportunity cost and the prospect’s goodwill than add new sales skills and have a much greater chance of closing the sale.
+This man’s boss would rather risk the cost of his travel, his time, his opportunity cost and the prospect’s goodwill than add new sales skills and have a much greater chance of closing the sale.
+He wasn’t even curious enough, or respectful enough, to allow the man to try something new.

 WE’D RATHER BE STUPID THAN DIFFERENT